 Most parents I know like to keep baby books that track the first few years of their child’s life.
 These are fun to save and even more fun to go back and read.
-Once completed however, most baby books end up on a shelf or in a closet never to be opened again.
-The same goes for memory boxes that are full of treasured items like the onsie your peanut wore in the hospital, the hospital’s signature beanie hat, a tiny newborn size diaper, baby shower greeting cards or, in my case, my son’s dried umbilical cord stump!
+Once completed, however, most baby books end up on a shelf or in a closet never to be opened again.
+The same goes for memory boxes that are full of treasured items like the onesie your peanut wore in the hospital, the hospital’s signature beanie hat, a tiny newborn size diaper, baby shower greeting cards or, in my case, my son’s dried umbilical cord stump!
 My faux suitcase box, albeit cute, sits on a shelf and hasn’t been opened in nearly a year!

-Looking for way to proudly display instead of hide my son’s journey through toddlerhood and into tweenhood, I decided to make a growth chart.
+Looking for a way to proudly display instead of hiding my son’s journey through toddlerhood and into tweenhood, I decided to make a growth chart.
 This DIY Wooden Growth Chart is simple and inexpensive to make.
 It’s a creative way to involve your child in the growth process and you can hang it your house, admiring it for years to come.